-- 1.1 Design cable trays in a manner to provide ease of access, capacity for expansion and change. - 1.2 Ensure headroom is not impeded by cable trays. - 1.3 Do not install cables for redundant systems in the same cable tray. - 1.4 Provide a minimum of 1 m separation (edge to edge) between cable trays carrying redundant cables or cables for redundant systems. - 1.5 Ensure cable tray routing does not impede equipment operation, maintenance or cable replacement; - 1.6 Locate cable tray in a manner and location to ensure the full life and reliability of the cables is maintained; - 1.7 Route such that the cable tray is not subjected to temperatures higher than ambient space temperatures; and - 1.8 Do not route cable trays above any combustible material storage.
+- 1.1 Design cable trays in a manner to provide ease of access, capacity for expansion and change. - 1.2 Ensure headroom is not impeded by cable trays. - 1.3 Do not install cables for redundant systems in the same cable tray. - 1.4 Provide a minimum of 1 m separation (edge to edge) between cable trays carrying redundant cables or cables for redundant systems. - 1.5 Ensure cable tray routing does not impede equipment operation, maintenance, or cable replacement; - 1.6 Locate cable tray in a manner and location to ensure the full life and reliability of the cables is maintained; - 1.7 Route such that the cable tray is not subjected to temperatures higher than ambient space temperatures; - 1.8 Do not route cable trays above any combustible material storage; and - 1.9 Horizontal tray shall be run with the underside facing the ground.
+If ran on a wall, use L brackets and support with strut and rod from the ceiling if needed.
+No tray shall be run with the underside of the tray mounted to the ceiling.

-Size:
+2. Size:

-- 2.1 A side rail height of 152 mm (6") is preferred.
-Utilize 102 mm (4") side rail height where vertical space is limited. - 2.2 Size cable tray to meet current and future cable requirements.
-Minimum tray width is 152 mm (6"). - Tray to be CSA, cUL listed. - 4.
+- 2.1 Size cable tray to meet current and future cable requirements.
+Minimum tray width is 152 mm (6"). - 3.
+Tray to be CSA, cUL listed. - 4.
 The rungs of the ladder shall typically be at 305 mm (12") spacing.
-However for single conductor 1/0 to 4/0 AWG the rung spacing shall not exceed 229 mm (9"). - 5.
-Tray load ratings: - 5.1 Cable tray load ratings are to be sufficient for the cables installed and any additional loads such as snow, ice and wind, where applicable. - 5.2 Allow for spare cables in cable tray loading calculations.
-For trays where cables may be installed with no spacing, assume the tray will be filled in the future. - 5.3 Minimum load rating for indoor tray: CSA Class C1 - 5.4 Minimum load rating for outdoor tray: CSA Class D - 6.
+However, for single conductor 1/0 to 4/0 AWG the rung spacing shall not exceed 229 mm (9"). - 5.
+Tray load ratings: - 5.1 Cable tray load ratings are to be sufficient for the cables installed and any additional loads such as snow, ice, and wind, where applicable. - 5.2 Allow for spare cables in cable tray loading calculations.
+For trays where cables may be installed with no spacing, assume the tray will be filled in the future. - 6.
 The tray shall be installed in accordance with manufacturer's instructions. - 7.
-Use tray covers in dusty areas, outdoors, for aesthetic reasons and for trays passing under walkways or where there is a risk of falling debris. - 8.
+Use tray covers in dusty areas, outdoors, for aesthetic reasons, and for trays passing under walkways or where there is a risk of falling debris.
+Evaluate the ampacity of the cable during detailed design when tray covers are required. - 8.
 Use stainless steel SS316 bolting and fixing hardware. - 9.
 Select cable tray material as per Table 4-6. - 9.1 Utilize fibreglass cable tray in corrosive locations where fibreglass will outperform the alternatives.
 Fibreglass tray shall not be exposed to sunlight unless confirmed by the manufacturer that it is sunlight/UV resistant.